c15487408/OOP-Assignment-1/README.md

 Press 3 to play the attack mode game
 Attack mode is played using the mouse
-Objective of game is to shoot astroids before they hit the city Youtube demo: https://youtu.be/fVYEblc7m14
+Objective of game is to shoot astroids before they hit the city If it hits the city the whole system will crash Youtube demo: https://youtu.be/fVYEblc7m14